Motion Deblurring with an Adaptive Network

-In this section, we carry out quantitative and qualitative comparisons of our architectures with state-of-the-art end-to-end learning based methods for image deblurring, including MSCNN~\cite{nah2017deep}, DeblurGAN~\cite{kupyn2017deblurgan}, SVRNN~\cite{zhang2018dynamic}, SRN~\cite{tao2018scale}, PSS-SRN~\cite{gao2019dynamic}, and Stack(4)-DMPHN~\cite{zhang2019deep}.
-Due to the complexity of the blur present in general dynamic scenes, conventional blur model based approaches struggle to perform well.
-Nevertheless, we also compare with conventional non-uniform deblurring approaches of \cite{whyte2012non}, \cite{hyun2013dynamic} and MBMF~\cite{gong2017motion}.
+Due to the complexity of the blur present in general dynamic scenes, conventional uniform blur model based deblurring approaches struggle to perform well~\cite{nah2017deep}.
+However, we compare with conventional non-uniform deblurring approaches by Xu et al. \cite{xu2013unnatural} and Whyte et. al. \cite{whyte2012non} (proposed for static scenes) and \cite{hyun2013dynamic} (proposed for dynamic scenes).
+Further, we compare with state-of-the-art end-to-end learning based methods \cite{nah2017deep,kupyn2017deblurgan,zhang2018dynamic,tao2018scale}.
+The source codes and trained models of competing methods are publicly available on the authors' websites, except for \cite{hyun2013dynamic} and \cite{zhang2018dynamic} whose results have been reported in previous works \cite{zhang2018dynamic,tao2018scale}.
 Public implementations with default parameters were used to obtain qualitative results on selected test images.

-\textbf{Quantitative Evaluation:} Quantitative comparisons using PSNR and SSIM scores obtained on the GoPro testing set ($720\times1280$ images) are presented in Table \ref{table:PSNR}.
-Since traditional methods cannot model combined effects of general camera shake and object motion~\cite{whyte2012non} or forward motion and depth variations~\cite{hyun2013dynamic}, they fail to faithfully restore most of the images in the test-set.
-The below par performance of MBMF can be attributed to the fact that it uses synthetic and simplistic blur kernels to train a CNN and employs a traditional deconvolution method to estimate the sharp image, which severely limits its applicability to general dynamic scenes.
-End-to-end residual networks such MS-CNN, SRN and PSS-SRN use multi-scale strategy or alternative losses to improve large blur handling capability, but fail in challenging situations.
-The proposed RADN(final) significantly outperforms these works, including the spatially varying model SVRNN.
-Importantly, our method fares significantly better than the nearest competitor Stack(4)-DMPHN, in terms of inference-time ($15\times$ faster, supporting real-time deblurring at 28fps), and accuracy (improvement of $\sim 0.56$ dB), while requiring $40\%$ less parameters.
-RADN(final)$^{+}$ represents our results obtained using geometric self-ensemble~\cite{lim2017enhanced}, which offers significant boost in test performance without requiring further training or additional parameters.
+\textbf{Quantitative Evaluation} Quantitative comparisons using PSNR and SSIM scores obtained on the GoPro testing set are presented in Table \ref{TableGopro}.
+Since traditional methods cannot model combined effects of general camera shake and object motion~\cite{xu2013unnatural,whyte2012non} or forward motion and depth variations~\cite{hyun2013dynamic}, they fail to faithfully restore most of the images in the test-set.
+The below par performance of \cite{sun2015learning,gong2017motion} can be attributed to the fact that they use synthetic and simplistic blur kernels to train their CNN and employ traditional deconvolution methods to estimate the sharp image, which severely limits their applicability to general dynamic scenes.
+On the other hand, the method of \cite{kupyn2017deblurgan} trains a network containing instance-normalization layers using a mixture of deep-feature losses and adversarial losses, but leads to suboptimal performance on images containing large blur.
+The methods~ \cite{nah2017deep,tao2018scale} use a multi-scale strategy to improve capability to handle large blur, but fail in challenging situations.
+One can note that the proposed SARN significantly outperforms all prior works, including the spatially varying RNN based approach~\cite{zhang2018dynamic}.
+As compared to the state-of-the-art \cite{tao2018scale}, our network offers an improvement of $\sim 0.9$ dB.